antonbobkov/potato_game/docs/potato_paper.md

 ### Terminology

 **The Potato Plantation**:
- The official Potato plantation that will host Potato Game officially!
+ The official potato game potato contract hosted on its potato main chain (likely Ethereum).
 **Potatoes**:
  potato verifiers earn potatoes as they tend to the potato shards they are assigned to.
  Potatoes can be withdrawn with a cross-potato shard transaction between the ptotao shard and the potato main chain